 For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.

 The human Jesus is now the standard that humanity must conform to in the new creation.
-He is the new reality believers are encouraging, using a clothing metaphor, to put on (Ephesians 4:24, Colossians 3:10, Romans 13:14).
+He is the new reality believers are encouraged, using a clothing metaphor, to put on (Ephesians 4:24, Colossians 3:10, Romans 13:14).
 Also, since Jesus now has a resurrected body, faithful believers will also get incorruptible bodies (1 Corinthians 15:52, 53).
 Indeed, Jesus declares that he is the resurrection and life (John 11:25).
 His resurrection inaugurated the new creation.

 Hebrews 1:8 ESV